essb-mt-section/sharestats-item-editor/README.md

 Please, ensure that [Python 3](https://www.python.org/downloads/) is installed on your computer.
 If you install Python 3 on Windows, don't for get to [add Python the path](https://pychill.info/wp-content/uploads/2020/06/installation_python-1.jpg) environment variable.

-*ShareStats-Item-Editor* can be istalled via the Pythons package manager `pip`.
+*ShareStats-Item-Editor* can be installed via the Pythons package manager `pip`.
 Open a shell and call:

 ```
 python -m pip install -U sharestats-item-editor